 12. What Threats Face Chimps?

 The main threat to the survival of chimpanzees is human factors such as poaching, habitat loss, and diseases.
-Shrinking natural habitats bring humans are chimps in closer contact and this leads to the transmission of diseases, poaching as well as accelerated habitat loss for agriculture, mining among others.
+Shrinking natural habitats brings humans are chimps in closer contact and this leads to the transmission of diseases, and poaching as well as accelerated habitat loss for agriculture, and mining among others.

 13. How Many Chimps Are Left In The Wild

 It is estimated that there are between 170,000 and 300,000 chimpanzees living in the wild.
-Current data by the IUCN indicates that the population of chimpanzees is continuing to decrease.
+Current data from the IUCN indicates that the population of chimpanzees is continuing to decrease.